 Running Standalone Builds or on a Cloud-based CI Server

 In the last few years, the popularity of cloud-based CI servers has grown.
 Some examples are, Travis CI, drone.io and Codeship.
 The problem is that none of these are "pluggable" in the traditional way.
 Therefore, to support builds running on cloud-based build servers, as well as standalone builds, Artifactory provides plugins for industry standard build tools such as Maven, Gradle, Ivy/Ant and MSBuild.
 These plugins provide all the benefits of Artifactory that facilitate fully reproducible builds without the need for a CI server.
-For more details please refer to Working with Maven, Working with Gradle, Working with Ivy and MSBuild Artifactory Plugin.
+For more details please refer to Maven Repository, Working with Gradle, Working with Ivy and MSBuild Artifactory Plugin.